open-component-model/ocm-spec/doc/01-model/07-extensions.md

 for dedicated label names to be able to omit merge specifications as part of the component descriptor.

-The currently specified algorithms for label merge can be found in the [extensions](../04-extensions/04-algorithms/label-merge-algorithms.md)section.
+The currently specified algorithms for label merge can be found in the [extensions](../04-extensions/04-algorithms/label-merge-algorithms.md) section.

 ## Artifact Types